 The Saugerties Free Food Program is a network of gardens that are overseen by The Underground Center (UGC).
 This project is designed to be an educational experience for the young people involved, and a model of how we can grow food locally and sustainably to ensure food security and food justice for all of our residents.

 How it works

 Our work is split between a community garden created from a previously empty lot in town (Re:seed Saugerties), an off-grid farm at the UGC site, and a network of “lawns to gardens” called the Raised Bed Initiative throughout town. .
 The summer interns and apprentices at the Underground Center collaborate with the Saugerties Boys & Girls Club to create and maintain these gardens.
 The young people involved gain experience farming in various conditions and learn how to grow, harvest and cook a diverse and delicious local diet.
 As we share what we learn, this cooperative growing system can be adopted by homes and organizations in Saugerties as a viable alternative to our environmentally destructive and expensive commercial agriculture system.

 The goal of the Saugerties Free Food Program is to develop a local farming economy that doesn’t depend on exploitation and instead nourishes the people and land where we grow food.
 We are doing this in these four ways:

 - Educating people in Saugerties about food security, food justice and the value of healthy food.

 - Training local youth to be leaders in building sustainable food infrastructure in Saugerties.

-One main function of the garden is a tool to educate young people about food security, food justice and ways of growing food locally.
-This project continues to address these issues in multiple ways.
+One goal of this program to educate young people about food security, food justice and ways of growing food locally.
+We address these issues in multiple ways.
 First, Boys & Girls Club members have already begun to see the value of local food through hands on experience in the garden throughout the year.
 This includes building soil, starting seeds, planting and caring for garden veggies, harvesting and cooking.